gstew5/gstew5.github.io/_posts/2014-07-21-implementation-defined-behavior-in-c.md

 ERROR: Undefined behavior
 ```

-The `ERROR: Undefined behavior` indicates that the CompCert C semantics got stuck when attempting to execute the pointer-integer cast `(uintptr_t)x` in g.
+The `ERROR: Undefined behavior` indicates that the CompCert C semantics got stuck when attempting to execute the pointer-integer cast `(uintptr_t)x` in `g`.

 If you read the CompCert C semantics, you see that the cast to `uintptr_t` leaves the pointer a pointer (it's classified as a "neutral" cast by CompCert).
 The comparison, between the pointer and integer, then gets stuck.